 What is Guardianship?

 A guardianship of the person offers legal and physical custody of a kid to someone other than a parent.
 Guardianships are an option when circumstances no longer allow the parents to care for their child.
-These conditions can include physical disease, addiction, military deployment, etc.
+These conditions can include physical disease, addiction, military deployment, etc. Contact our Guardianship Lawyer to know more about Guardianship act.

 While legal guardians are often commonly close relatives of the child, such as grandparents, siblings, and aunts/uncles, they do not have to be related.
 Legal guardians are allowed many of the same rights and responsibilities as a parent, although you will be overseen to some extent by the CourtCourt.